 When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on your application process.
 This means your interest rate can't grow during the application process.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer period generally costing more.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
 The lending institution can agree to lock in an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Do you have a question regarding a mortgage program?